How to Navigate Spain's TIE Appointment Crisis in 2026 Without Paying a Bot Operator

 Some police stations maintain a limited daily walk-in quota for urgent cases.
 "Urgent" typically means:

 Walk-in success depends heavily on the individual police station.
 Smaller cities are more accommodating than large metro offices.
 Arrive at 7:00 AM (before doors open at 8:00-9:00 AM), bring your full documentation package, and explain your situation to the officer at the registration window.
-There is no guarantee, but it works in approximately 30-40% of attempts at smaller offices.
+There is no guarantee, and success varies by station.

 What to Bring to Your TIE Appointment